tgstation/common_core/Species of the Galaxy/Moths/Moths.md

 * Mothra is a very popular hero among the Moth community and most conflicts in Kaiju conventions are usually caused by uppity Moths.

+* Despite being slightly taller than humans on average, moths accustomed to the relatively higher human standard gravity compared to the fleet tend to develop a somewhat hunched over posture due to the weight of their wings, making them appear much shorter.
+Although they can adapt without ill effects, long term exposure to high gravity tends to make this posture change permanent, making fleet-based moths a rather standout sight in human territories.

 ***

 # Names